cao-jack/jackcao.github.io/content/authors/admin/_index.md

 ---

 Thanks for visiting!
 I'm a Quantiative Researcher at Facebook in Menlo Park, California where I support the Navigation team's efforts to personalize the distribution of products to billions of users.
-I received my PhD in social psychology at Harvard University where I studided the accuracy (or lack thereof) of people statistical intuitions.
+I received my PhD in social psychology at Harvard University where I studied accuracy and error in statistical reasoning.